-Risk assessment carried out for each staff member by the HR team after completing a questionnaire.
+A risk assessment is carried out for each staff member by the HR team as soon as possible after they get notified.

-35. Road safety
+35.Road safety

-- 35.1 Whenever pupils are to be taken out, they will be reminded of the need to be careful and to follow instructions when crossing roads, walking along pavements, lining up waiting for the minibus, etc. - 35.2 On-site vehicle movements care and attention from vehicle users when children are in the vicinity.
-School vehicles have warning alarm and flashing lights when moving around the school site. - 35.3 Staff are not allowed to take a child in their car unless the child may come to some harm if they do not or with permission of Head or Deputy Head.
+- 35.1 Whenever pupils are to be going on educational visits, they will be reminded of the need to be careful and to follow instructions when crossing roads, walking along pavements, lining up waiting for the minibus, etc. - 35.2 On-site vehicle movements care and attention from vehicle users when children are in the vicinity.
+School vehicles have warning alarm and flashing lights when moving around the school site.
+A risk assessment is in place and available on the Sharepoint. - 35.3 Staff are not allowed to take a child in their car unless the child may come to some harm if they do not or with permission of Head or Deputy Head.